 In recent years, some Parliamentary Committee hearings have taken on the air of ‘public courts’.
-Electric Airwaves has worked at the highest levels, preparing CEOs and other senior managers to present to best effect in front of Parliamentary hearings.
+This can cause individuals appearing before committees to feel intimidated and nervous, and hinder their ability to communicate effectively.
+Electric Airwaves has worked at the highest levels, preparing CEOs and other senior managers to present confidently and effectively in front of Parliamentary hearings.
 Core to our approach is that if you don’t want MPs to shoot the messenger, then you must sharpen the message.

 We roleplay the Select Committee hearing with you sitting before a panel that fires questions and dissects your answers.
 These are recorded and played back for analysis.
 We advise on the strategies, techniques and devices that will enable your spokespeople to become powerful communicators of your story, along with the dos and don’ts of appearing before the Committee.

 Like all our training, this is about being honest and constructive.
 Our training sessions typically:

 - Help you understand what is expected of you by a Parliamentary committee and how to answer questions clearly and concisely;